Erisa/worker-links/README.md

 ## Usage

-To deploy to your Cloudflare Workers account, edit the relevant entries in `wrangler.toml`, add a secret with `wrangler put WORKERLINKS_SECRET` and use `wrangler publish`.
+To deploy to your Cloudflare Workers account, edit the relevant entries in `wrangler.toml`, add a secret with `wrangler secret put WORKERLINKS_SECRET` and use `wrangler publish`.
 For debugging, you can use `wrangler preview`, though note you will need to login and configure a preview KV namespace in `wrangler.toml`.

 Once deployed, interacting with the API should be rather simple.
 It's based on headers, specifically with the `Authorization` and `URL` headers.